spring-guides/tut-spring-security-and-angular-js/proxy/README.md

 security.sessions: NEVER
 ```

 As long as redis is still running in the background (use the [`fig.yml`]((https://github.com/dsyer/spring-security-angular/tree/master/proxy/fig.yml) if you like to start it) then the system will work.
+Load the homepage for the UI at [http://localhost:8080](http://localhost:8080) and login and you will see the message from the backend rendered on the homepage.

 ## How Does it Work?